 Since the global financial crisis, there has been an increased focus on systemic and idiosyncratic risks in the banking sector.
-Far less attention has been paid to reducing risks in the asset management industry, but in the European Union at least, a lower profile does not mean risk in the fund industry is being overlooked.
+Far less attention has been paid to evaluating and reducing risks in the asset management industry, but in the European Union at least, a lower profile does not mean risk in the fund industry is being overlooked.

 Luxembourg’s CSSF Circular 18/698, which took effect on publication in August last year, aligns the risk management requirements for UCITS and alternative investment funds, and defines a ‘three-lines-of-defence’ model for investment fund managers.